TrillStones/obsidian-image-occlusion/scripts/Image Occlusion.md

 // Function to generate image with specified visible and hidden masks const generateMaskedImage = async (visibleMasks = [], hiddenMasks = []) => {
-  // Combine image and all masks into one array const allElements = [image];
+  // Combine all selected images and masks into one array const allElements = [...selectedImages];
   [...visibleMasks, ...hiddenMasks].forEach(mask => {
     if (mask.type === "group") {
       allElements.push(...mask.elements);